ChristianBagshaw/Improved-methods-for-finding-imaginary-quadratic-fields-with-high-n-rank/README.md

     * Contains a description of, and full implementation of, the complete search method used in the paper.
 This can be used for large-scale searches where data needs to be stored outside of memory, and where it needs to be broken up into multiple steps.

 ### TLDR
-For those who want a quick implementation of Algorithm 3.2 from the paper: from the command line on a system with git, run
+For those who want a quick implementation of Algorithm 3.2 from the paper, importing modules and packages in Sage can be annoying, so the following may be easier: from the command line on a system with git, run

 ```
 git clone https://github.com/ChristianBagshaw/Improved-methods-for-finding-imaginary-quadratic-fields-with-high-n-rank.git